beejjorgensen/bgnet/src/bgnet.md

 `fdXX:` (or maybe in the future `fcXX:`), as per [RFC 4193](http://tools.ietf.org/html/rfc4193)^[http://tools.ietf.org/html/rfc4193].
-NAT and IPv6 don't generally mix, however (unless you're doing the IPv6 to IPv4 gateway thing which is beyond the scope of this document)—in theory you'll have so many addresses at your disposal that you won't need to use NAT any longer.
+NAT and IPv6 don't generally mix, however (unless you're doing the IPv6 to IPv4 gateway thing which is beyond the scope of this document)---in theory you'll have so many addresses at your disposal that you won't need to use NAT any longer.
 But if you want to allocate addresses for yourself on a network that won't route outside, this is how to do it.

 # Jumping from IPv4 to IPv6